JakeOShannessy/view3d/README.md

 cargo build
 ```

-Cargo will handle the building of the C library for linking.
+Cargo will handle the building of the C library for linking on most platforms.

 ## Differences from the Original